- There are several foods that are beneficial to dogs with upset stomachs.

 Feeding a sick dog is challenging.
 Decreased appetite, upset stomach, diarrhea, and vomiting make caring for a sick dog stressful for both you and your pet.
 A bland diet can help relieve some of these symptoms while also giving your dog the nutrition he needs to recover.

-The following six recipes are intended for use for dogs with mild stomach upset, including gas, nausea, constipation, and diarrhea.
+The following five recipes are intended for use for dogs with mild stomach upset, including gas, nausea, constipation, and diarrhea.
 As these symptoms are occasionally signs of a more serious problem, always check with your vet before taking treatment into your own hands.
 Only use these recipes once you have ruled out other health risks and discussed your plan with your veterinarian; and remember that dogs with existing health conditions like diabetes, cancer, allergies, and senior dogs might need additional nutrition to stay healthy.

 Chicken and Rice

 Chicken and rice are prime ingredients in many dog foods, and these mild foods sit well on upset canine stomachs.
 Plus, this bland meal is easy to prepare.
 All you need are boneless, skinless chicken breasts and rice.
 White rice is lower in nutritional value than brown rice, but its blandness makes it more suitable for upset stomachs.
 Oils, butter, and added seasonings can irritate your dog’s stomach and make the problem worse, so stick with plain boiled chicken and rice and save the extra stuff for your own meal.
 Make sure the chicken is cooked thoroughly and cut or shred it into small, bite-sized pieces for your dog, since enthusiastic canines might choke on this unexpected treat.
+You can also purchase many bland chicken and rice foods if you prefer not cooking.

 Shredded chicken is easy on upset stomachs and acts as a huge eating incentive for dogs with decreased appetites.
 Plain, unseasoned, boiled, shredded chicken is easy to digest and is packed with essential vitamins, minerals, fats, and amino acids, making it a great snack for dogs feeling under the weather.
 Chicken keeps in the fridge for three-to-four days, or you can freeze it for two-to-six months.
+Packaged shredded chicken is available to buy online.

 Pumpkin and sweet potato have similar digestive health benefits.
 Like sweet potatoes, pumpkin is also high in fiber, which helps regulate canine digestive systems.
 Cooked, peeled, unsalted, and unseasoned pumpkin contains vitamin E, thiamin, niacin, vitamin B6, folate, iron, magnesium, phosphorous, dietary fiber, vitamin A, vitamin C, riboflavin, potassium, copper, and manganese, giving your dog a nutritional boost along with a little digestive help.

 Adding pumpkin to your dog’s meal usually helps regulate mild constipation.
 Veterinarians recommend one to four tablespoons of pumpkin, depending on your dog’s size.
 Canned pumpkin is a convenient alternative to preparing pumpkin yourself, as long as it is unseasoned.
 Feeding your dog a can of pumpkin pie filling might end up sending you back to the vet, as the spices and sugars could irritate your dog’s stomach and cause further complications.
+There are also many pumpkin powders you can buy to add to your dog’s food.

 Bone broth is a very mild, liquid meal that sits easily in upset canine stomachs.
 It is also a nutritious and delicious way to add moisture and flavor to dry food and encourage dogs with reduced appetites to eat.
 To make a bone broth for dogs, fill a crock-pot with beef marrow bones or bones with plenty of joints, like turkey and chicken legs.
 Cover the bones with 2-3 inches of water, cover, and cook on low for 20-24 hours.